 The other serious implications include:

-- Losing customers (and employees) and inability to attract new ones
+- Losing customers (and employees) and being unable to attract new ones.

-But your main motivation for complying with the PCCA should be to protect people and our society from the serious harm caused by those involved in corrupt activities.
+But your main motivation for complying with anti-bribery and corruption laws should be to protect people and our society from the serious harm that corrupt activities cause.